RyanGor/ryangor.com/content/posts/how-to-cure-allergies.md

 When your body is in a fight-or-flight state, it uses its energy to survive rather than regenerate.
 So in order to self-heal, we need to get our bodies into a more relaxed state activating the parasympathetic nervous system.

-One way to do this - *meditation!*
+>Side note, but one great way to get into this state is *meditation!*

 She mentioned that based on the theory of Yin and Yang from traditional Chinese medicine, my eczema was linked to [Kidney Yang deficiency](http://www.shen-nong.com/eng/principles/kidneyyinyang.html).
 She shared a list of foods that I should try and add to my diet and others that I should refrain from.
 The list can be found online [here](https://acupuncture.rhizome.net.nz/acupuncture/dietary-therapy/yang-deficiency/).